 What we like: A fully featured windbreaker for a very low weight.

-What we don’t: Very trim fit; 7D fabric means it’s not our first choice for rock climbers.
+What we don’t: Very trim fit; 7D fabric is fragile; can be hard to purchase.

-Our most noteworthy gripe about the Tachyon is its fit—we opted for our standard size small and can barely zip the jacket up.
+Our most noteworthy gripe about the Tachyon is its fit—when we opted for our standard size, we could barely zip the jacket up.
 The fabric also has a shiny finish, fairly similar to the Enlightened Equipment Copperfield above.
 That said, it’s surprisingly supple and breathable—more so than a jacket like the Houdini—and lacks the swishy feel you’d expect from the glossy face.
-Of course, the thin fabric and streamlined fit means it’s not our first choice for rock climbing or alpine environments.
+Of course, the thin fabric and streamlined fit mean it’s not our first choice for rock climbing or alpine environments.
 But for weight- and space-conscious hikers and runners, the Tachyon is a great compromise between the stretchy softshell-like windbreakers and standard nylon varieties here.

 See the Men's Montbell Tachyon Hooded See the Women's Montbell Tachyon Hooded